BarisAlbayrakIEEE/lock_free/README.md

 ### 2.1.7.
 Cautions <a id='sec217'></a>
 1. Threads may spin indefinitely if a counterpart thread fails mid-operation, before setting the expected state accordingly.
-2. Use queue_LF_ring_MPMC alias at the end of this file to get the right specialization of Concurrent_Queue and to achieve the default arguments consistently.
+2. Use queue_LF_ring_MPMC alias at the end of the [header file](Concurrent_Queue_LF_Ring_MPMC.hpp) to get the right specialization of Concurrent_Queue and to achieve the default arguments consistently.
 3. As stated in the Progress section, this version does not preserve the FIFO order.